mbelloiseau/kubernetes-lab/README.md

 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
 ```

-If needed we can install `calicoctl` as a Kubernetes pod

 ### MetalLB

-Hhen you deploy a bare-metal Kubernetes cluster it does not come with a network load balancer.
+When you deploy a bare-metal Kubernetes cluster it does not come with a network load balancer.
 MetalLB is a solution.

 ```
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.7/config/manifests/metallb-native.yaml